satapath/Police_Violence_Analysis/_site/README.md

  frameborder="0"
  ></iframe>

+ We can see that the distribution is a bit imbalanced with Violent Crimes having the highest count, which is 3x the lowest category.
+Therefore, we expect the prediction model to be biased towards the majority class (Violent Crimes).

 # 🔍 Baseline Model
-We trained a K-Nearest Neighbors model as our baseline.
+We trained a K-Nearest Neighbors (KNN) model as our baseline.
 We used five features: Race, State, Age, Top_10_cities, and Year.
 We chose:
 - **Race** as different racial groups experience different levels of interaction with the police
 - **State** as policies, crime rates, and laws vary widely across states
 - **Age** as it was the only quantitative variable and could give insights into how different age groups may be associated with different encounter_types.